Washington State

 Overview

 The mission of the Criminal Justice Division (CRJ) is to work with and support its partners in the criminal justice community and to work towards creating safe communities.
-Under state law and the Washington State Constitution, the Attorney General’s office cannot investigate or prosecute crimes without a request from a county prosecutor or the Governor.
+Under state law and the Washington State Constitution, the Attorney General’s office cannot prosecute crimes without a request from a county prosecutor or the Governor.
 Upon request, the division prosecutes criminal cases throughout the state.
-The CRJ has experience prosecuting homicide cases in smaller counties, sexual assault cases, child predatory cases, public corruption and police accountability cases, and white-collar crimes, including tax fraud and wage theft.
-Moreover, the CRJ civilly prosecutes previously convicted sexually violent predators who have served their criminal sentence and who still pose a serious threat to re-offend.
-The CRJ also provides investigative assistance to law enforcement upon request.
-It offers state- and nationwide investigative expertise through the office’s Homicide Investigation and Tracking System (HITS) Unit and through the investigators and crime analysts who are part of HITS.
-The CRJ also represents and advises the Washington State Patrol and the Criminal Justice Training Commission.
-The division’s Sexual Assault Kit Initiative (SAKI) Team helps law enforcement solve sexual assault cold cases.
+CRJ has experience prosecuting all manner of crime such as homicide cases in smaller counties, sexual assault cases, child predatory cases, public corruption and police accountability cases, and white-collar crimes such as tax fraud, general fraud, organized retail crime and wage theft.
+CRJ civilly prosecutes previously convicted sexually violent predators who have served their criminal sentence but who still pose a serious threat to re-offend.
+CRJ also provides investigative assistance to law enforcement upon request, including the investigation of cold cases of missing and murdered indigenous persons.
+It offers state and nationwide investigative expertise through the office’s Homicide Investigation and Tracking System (HITS) Unit and through the investigators and crime analysts who are part of HITS.
+CRJ also provides client advice and litigation services to the Washington State Patrol and the Criminal Justice Training Commission.
+The division’s Sexual Assault Kit Initiative (SAKI) Team helped cause the testing of Washington’s backlog of sexual assault kits; tracks down convicted offenders who owe the State a DNA sample; and helps law enforcement solve sexual assault cold cases.

 Back to top